BooleanCube/awatch-api/README.md

 client.randomTrivia();
 ```

-3. Implement the methods of RListener
+3. Implement the methods of AListener

 ```java
 @Override